AnotherCraft/ac-docs/temp/craftingapi.md

   * `uid`: UID of the recipe in format `recipe.[modID].[yourRecipeID]`
   * `name`: Defaults to `Craft (output item names)`
   * `finalize`: Shorthand to creating a `Recipe.FinalizeCallback` component.
+  * `components`: List of components of the recipe (there can be multiple components of the same type).

 * Then, these components are available:
   * `ConsumeSingleItem`: Consumes single item from the input (item is destroyed during crafting)